Home/Face/Eyelid Surgery (Blepharoplasty)

 Individuals seeking an appearance that better matches their mood – as opposed to seemingly appearing tired, sad, or older than they really are due to the aesthetic condition of their eyes – can often benefit from this popular treatment.
 Specific enhancements can include:

 Even minor improvements to the eye areas can have an uplifting effect on one’s overall facial appearance.
 With that in mind, it is important to know that a blepharoplasty is specific to the eyelid regions.
-If you have additional aesthetic goals for the mid to upper facial areas, Dr. Lehfeldt can discuss other treatment options, such as a brow lift, face lift, injectables, and laser treatments.
+If you have additional aesthetic goals for the mid to upper facial areas, Dr. Lehfeldt can discuss other treatment options, such as a brow lift, facelift, injectables, and laser treatments.

 Am I a Candidate for an Eyelid Lift?